RecallGraph/RecallGraph/README.md

 1. [The Case for Versioned Graph Databases](https://adityamukho.com/the-case-for-versioned-graph-databases/),
 1. [Illustrative Problems in Dynamic Network Analysis](https://en.wikipedia.org/wiki/Dynamic_network_analysis#Illustrative_problems_that_people_in_the_DNA_area_work_on)

-**TL;DR:** CivicGraph is a potential fit for scenarios where data is best represented as a network of vertices and edges (i.e., a graph) having the following characteristics:
+**TL;DR:** RecallGraph is a potential fit for scenarios where data is best represented as a network of vertices and edges (i.e., a graph) having the following characteristics:
 1. Both vertices and edges can hold properties in the form of attribute/value pairs (equivalent to JSON objects).
 1. Documents (vertices/edges) mutate within their lifespan (both in their individual attributes/values and in their relations with each other).
 1. Past states of documents are as important as their present, necessitating retention and queryability of their change history.

 ## Salient API Features
-CivicGraph's API is split into 3 top-level categories:
+RecallGraph's API is split into 3 top-level categories:

 ### Document
 - **Create** - Create single/multiple documents (vertices/edges).